Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Private WithEvents Txt As TextBox

-In this case, we should route the Form Object reference through the Property Procedure, as shown in the Code segment given below and we can check the validity of the data passed to the Property Procedure, before assigning it to the Property.
+In this case, we should pass the Form object reference through the Property procedure, as shown in the code segment below.
+This approach not only ensures proper assignment but also allows us to validate the data passed into the Property procedure before actually storing it in the Property.

 Public Property Get m_Frm() As Form